NishantC5/turtlesim_motion/README.md

 # turtlesim_motion
 Its a sandbox project to play around with turtlesim.
 One can define trajectories in C++ or python and run the node to see the turtle move.
 The nodes are written in C++ and python named `motion_publisher` and `motion_publisher.py` respectively.
+Its a side learning project which was inspired by the *ROS for beginners* course project on Udemy.

 ## How to install
 1. In order to install this package, one must have the catkin workspace already created.
 If not created, follow the tutorial http://wiki.ros.org/catkin/Tutorials/create_a_workspace